Course Recording

 (25:30)

-1. Teacher, in building relationships with the sisters I pastor, I can help them solve problems by teaching the word of God, dealing with their bad habits, conveying faith, and expressing love in various forms.
+Teacher, in building relationships with the sisters I pastor, I can help them solve problems by teaching the word of God, dealing with their bad habits, conveying faith, and expressing love in various forms.
 In what other ways can I improve myself and promote pastoral relationships?

 (34:10)

-2. Teacher, if a pastor has the heart of a parent, does it depend on the extent of the relationship with each person being served?
+Teacher, if a pastor has the heart of a parent, does it depend on the extent of the relationship with each person being served?
 (Ruying)

 (40:10)

-2. I am currently serving a sister, and the establishment of a pastoral relationship has been quite bumpy.
+I am currently serving a sister, and the establishment of the pastoral relationship has been quite bumpy.
 What should I do to push it forward?
 Specific situation: After serving for a few months, I recently started leading her in healing, deliverance, and casting out demons.
 Currently, the idea of "I don't need to listen to you" is quite obvious.
-Some basic requirements for new believer training and developing learning habits, such as attending meetings on time and taking notes, are repeatedly ignored after I ask her to do them.
+Some basic requirements for new believer training and developing learning habits, such as attending meetings on time and taking notes, are ignored after I ask her to do them.
 She only moves after being pushed a few times.
-When I try to understand if she is encountering difficulties, her descriptions are of problems that can be solved, but she stubbornly believes that there is no way to solve them, and she does not listen to other teachings.
-I can feel that she does not want to follow the growth path designed by the church and prefers to follow her own preferences.
+When I try to understand if she is encountering difficulties, her descriptions are of problems that can be solved, but she stubbornly believes that there is no way to solve them, and she doesn't listen to other teachings.
+I can feel that she doesn't want to follow the growth path designed by the church and prefers to follow her own preferences.
 I think this is related to her not recognizing the pastoral relationship between us.
 How can we truly establish a relationship next?

 (46:15)